 The Board is responsible for approving the Westpac Group Risk Management Strategy and Westpac Group Risk Appetite Statement and monitoring the effectiveness of risk management by the Westpac Group, including satisfying itself through appropriate reporting and oversight that appropriate internal control mechanisms are in place and are being implemented in accordance with regulatory requirements.

-The Board has delegated to the Board Risk & Compliance Committee the responsibility to review and recommend the Risk Management Strategy and Group Risk Appetite Statement to the Board for approval; set risk appetite consistent with the Group Risk Appetite Statement; approve frameworks; policies and processes for managing risk (consistent with the Risk Management Strategy and Group Risk Appetite Statement); and review and where appropriate approve risks beyond the approval discretion provided to management.
+The Board has delegated to the Board Risk & Compliance Committee responsibility to review and recommend the Westpac Group Risk Management Strategy and Westpac Group Risk Appetite Statement to the Board for approval; set risk appetite consistent with the Group Risk Appetite Statement; approve frameworks; policies and processes for managing risk (consistent with the Westpac Group Risk Management Strategy and Westpac Group Risk Appetite Statement); and review and, where appropriate, approve risks beyond the approval discretion provided to management.